 In October 2006, we announced preliminary results of our Phase 2 clinical trial of Surfaxin for the prevention and treatment of BPD.
-We believe that these results suggest that Surfaxin may potentially represent a novel therapeutic option for infants at risk for BPD and anticipate determining the next development steps for this program in late 2007 or early 2008.
+We believe that these results suggest that Surfaxin may potentially represent a novel therapeutic option for infants at risk for BPD and anticipate determining the next development steps for this program by early 2008.